Overview of adjacent areas

 Trail Profile Back to the Top

-This is a very fun single track that starts at the top of fire road [3] and follows the crest of a ridge.
-Some of the climbs are a little steep but not technical, except for the last descent which ends at the private BPHA equestian road 0.3 miles from where it joins the Albertson Fire Road at a closed gate.
-Even so, and out and back ride is okay because this trail is equally fun to ride in both direction although it is somewhat more difficult going east because there is more climbing.
+Description For mountain bikers this is a very fun single track that starts at the top of Meadow Vista Trail and follows the crest of a ridge.
+Some of the climbs are a little steep but not technical, except for the last descent which ends at an equestian road.
+The road is on private property belonging to the Bridle Path Homeowner's Association.
+They really really don't like outsiders on their property, and mountain bikers especially are not welcome.
+You've been warned!
+Even though you can't get out at the east end, an out-and-back ride is okay because this trail is equally fun to ride in both direction.

 Length (miles)